 A mains supply disconnection device must be provided to isolate the amplifier from the mains supply source.
 Either a socket outlet or a two-pole isolation switch (rated for the maximum current condition) must be used as the mains supply disconnection device.
 It must be installed near the amplifier and be easily accessible.
-The mains connector on the amplifier must not be used as the mains supply disconnection device during installation and for ease of operation.
+The mains connector on the amplifier must not be used as the mains supply disconnection device.
+It is provided for convenience during installation and for ease of operation.

-It is strongly recommended that the mains supply for the amplifier be fed via a double-pole residual current circuit breaker (RCCB).
-The amplifier earth leakage current is <2.5 mA rms under nominal operating conditions.
+It is strongly recommended that the mains supply for the amplifier is fed via a double pole residual current circuit breaker (RCCB).
+The amplifier earth leakage current is <6 mA rms under nominal operating conditions.

-On low voltage 3-phase systems (e.g. 115 V line-to-neutral and 200 V line-to-line), the unit may be operated bi-phase.
+On low voltage 3-phase systems (e.g. 115 V line to neutral and 200V line to line), the unit may be operated bi-phase.
 In this case, the amplifier may be connected across any two lines of the 3-phase system to obtain what is effectively a 200 V single-phase source.

-Under these circumstances the neutral of the 3-phase generator is not connected to the amplifier, this may offer a method of partially balancing a number of low power single-phase loads operated from small generators.
+Under these circumstances the neutral of the 3-phase generator is not connected to the amplifier, this may offer a method of partially balancing a number of low power single phase loads operated from small generators.